-To illustrate this, Figure 1 shows a scenario with some developers, each one owning a clone of the repository originally created at Xavier Institute.
+To illustrate this situation, Figure 1 shows a scenario with some developers, each one owning a clone of the repository originally created at Xavier Institute.
 Xavier Institute acts like a central repository, where code developed by all teams is integrated, tested, and released to production.
 There is a team working at Xavier Institute, led by Professor Xavier, and a remote developer (Storm) that periodically receives updates from the Institute.
 Outside the Institute, Wolverine leads a remote team located in a different site, which is constantly synchronized with the Institute.
 Solid lines in Figure 1 indicate data being pushed, whereas dotted lines indicate data being pulled.
 Thus, for example, Rogue can both pull updates from Gambit and push updates to him, and Beast can only pull updates from Rogue.

 Figure 1 - A development scenario involving some developers

 Each one of the developers has a complete copy of the repository.
-Luckily, this scenario has a Configuration Management (CM) Plan in action, otherwise each one would be able to send and receive updates to or from any other, leading to a total of n∙n-1 different possibilities of communication (where n is the number of developers in the topology).
-In practice, however, this limit is not reached: while interaction amongst some developers is frequent, it may happen that others have no idea about the existence of some coworkers.
+Luckily, this scenario has a Configuration Management (CM) Plan in action, otherwise any one would be able to send and receive updates to or from each other, leading to a total of n∙n-1 different possibilities of communication (where n is the number of developers in the topology).
+In practice, this limit is usually not reached: while interaction amongst some developers is frequent, it may happen that others have no idea about the existence of some coworkers.
 It occurs with Mystique and Nightcrawler, for example, where there is no direct communication.

 As an example, from a developer’s point of view, like Beast, how can he know at a given moment if there are commits in Rogue, in Gambit, or in Nightcrawler clones that were not pulled yet?
 Alternatively, would be the case that there are local commits pending to be pushed to Gambit?
 Beast could certainly periodically pull changes from his peers, checking if there were updates available, but this would be a manual procedure, prone to be forgotten.
 It would be more practical if Beast could have an up to date knowledge of his peers, warning him about any local or remote updates that had not been synchronized yet.

-On the other hand, from an administrator’s point of view, how can she know which the existing clones of a project are and how they relate among each other?
+On the other hand, from an administrator’s point of view, how can she know the existing clones of a project and how they relate among each other?
 How can she know if there are pending commits to be sent from a staging repository to a production one?
 This kind of perception regarding others work is known as “awareness”, which is defined by (DOURISH; BELLOTTI, 1992) as “an understanding of the activities of others to provide a context for one’s own activities”.

 Most of the existing approaches that deal with providing awareness of concurrent work (in different clones or different branches) are focused only in CVCSs, which are much less prone to branches if compared to DVCSs.
 Other approaches focus on DVCSs, but looking at a specific branch and without offering a way to discover dependencies between clones (i.e., peers), or changes introduced in different branches of work.